 Generally: The thinner the leaf, the greater its need for humidity (think Aglaeonema, Maidenhair fern).
 Thick, leathery or waxy leaves, or those covered with hair, are usually relatively immune to dry air (Rubber Plant, Draceana)

 Watch out for: Symptoms of dry air include curled leaves and dry leaf tips.

 One of the easiest ways to raise the humidity around your plant is to mist its leaves with a spray bottle filled with water.
 Some plant gurus say this does not help your plant (and is more beneficial as therapy for humans).
-But The Atrium has tried and tested this method and found it to be successful.
+But at Atrium Plants headquarters we've tried and tested this method and found it to be successful.

 For it to work, you must mist the leaves enough so that the water actually drips off them and they are completely wet.
 Misting like you’re spritzing yourself with L’Eau Issey Miyake Pure Nectar won’t help.
 You gotta spray, like hair spray when you want your hairdo to stay put during a whole night of dancing kinda spray!

-By wetting the leaves well once a day, it gives the stomata a chance to absorb moisture.
+By wetting the leaves well once a day (preferably in the morning to prevent fungal disease), it gives the stomata a chance to absorb moisture.

 Besides keeping your plants healthy, humidifiers have loads of benefits for us humans including: reducing asthma, keeping skin and hair vibrant and moist, easing sinus congestion, purifying the air of pollutants and reducing cases of flu.

 A 2013 study in a medical journal showed that increasing humidity levels to 43% or above significantly reduced the ability of airborne viruses to cause flu infections.
 In fact, in a low humidity environment, more than 70% of viruses transmitted diseases through coughing.